 Organizational culture is a foundational element in both employee experience and employee engagement.
 While culture shapes the broader employee journey, it also plays a key role in how employees connect with their work and the organization’s values.

-- A positive, inclusive culture enhances the overall employee experience by fostering a sense of belonging and support.
+• A positive, inclusive culture enhances the overall employee experience by creating a sense of belonging and support among employees.
 This type of environment makes the workplace more enjoyable and fulfilling.
 A positive culture also improves employee engagement by creating an environment where employees are motivated to contribute to the organization’s success and feel their work is meaningful.

 Get tips, industry benchmarks, strategies to boost scores, and more!